Does Your Philly Home Renovation Involve a Staircase?

 If you want to replace a staircase, you must meet current codes.
 In older homes, this causes problems.
 As the code calls for a longer tread and a lower rise, a new staircase typically needs to be longer to reach between floors, and will overshoot the current length.
 In homes with a small footprint, new staircase dimensions can end up awkwardly jutting out against a wall or door.
 In some cases, you can add a slight turn to the new staircase design to minimize length.
 Additionally, you may be able to elevate some of the overhead floor to accommodate the additional length, but in many cases, refurbishing what you have will be the least invasive solution.

 Structural work and permits needed for a new staircase build

 Constructing a new staircase requires building permits and your plans will also need the approval of a structural engineer or a registered architect.
 Prepare yourself for electrical and plumbing implications (and permits) if your designs involve layout or structural changes.

 Many older staircases are typically walled-in on one or both sides.
 With current housing trends calling for an open plan, most homeowners want to open up at least one side of a staircase, either partially or in full.
 These walls on the side of the stairs are usually always load-bearing and therefore structural.
 Building permits and approvals by either a structural engineer or a registered architect will be required.

 Reasons to build a new staircase

 Safety and accessibility are the biggest reasons to bring in a new staircase.
 Consider treads that cannot fit a whole foot, steep rises between stairs, a winding path, and a slim fit between wall and railing.
-These things aren’t easy to navigate and can affect use for people of all ages.
+These aspects aren’t easy to navigate and can affect use for people of all ages.